Where was Horizon: An American Saga filmed

 In movie

-Scene where The scene where the Western Kansas Santa Fe Trail with the Wagon Comboy was depicted, showing pioneers traversing remote and scenic areas, highlighting the arduous journey and collective efforts required for westward migration.
+Scene where the Western Kansas Santa Fe Trail with the Wagon Comboy was depicted, showing pioneers traversing remote and scenic areas, highlighting the arduous journey and collective efforts required for westward migration.

 Real